rahulEth/golang-byexample/docs/gobyexample.md

 Reverse is also true like if method with receiver value can take pointer as well as value Var v Vertex v.Scalee(10)  // OK
-(&v).Scalle(10)  // OK
+(&v).Scalee(10)  // OK
 But for function
 ScaleFunc(v, 10)
 ScaleFunc(&v, 10) // compiler error

-Choosing a value or pointer receiver:
+NOTE: Choosing a value or pointer receiver:
-1st Method can modified the value  pointer point to 2nd avoid coping the value each time method is called , it can be efficient when receiver is larger struct even though method dont modified the receiver value,
+1st Method can modified the value, pointer point to 2nd avoid coping the value each time method is called , it can be efficient when receiver is larger struct even though method don't modified the receiver value,
 ```go
 package main
 import (